inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 TODO

-**optional** The most commonly used flat (packet level) radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio.
-The flat radio model is an informal default because it's fast.
+**optional** The most commonly used packet level radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio.
+The packet-level radio model is an informal default because it's fast and accurate enough most of the time.

 .. for performance reasons